 Digital chest radiograph shows bronchiectatic changes.
-Ultrasonogram (USG) reveals multiple sub-centric, mesenteric lymph nodes and right sided mild pleural effusion.
+Ultrasonogram (USG) revealed multiple sub-centric, mesenteric lymph nodes, and right-sided mild pleural effusion.

-High-Resolution Computed Tomography of thorax reveals collapse of basal segment of right lung, transmediastinal space shift of left upper lobe and bi-lateral bronchiectatic changes.
-This indicates the left upper lobe of the lung's trans-mediastinal herniation, or the protrusion of the lungs past the mediastinum's anatomic boundaries.
+High-Resolution Computed Tomography (HRCT) of thorax revealed collapse of basal segment of right lung, transmediastinal space shift of the left upper lobe, and bi-lateral bronchiectatic changes.
+This indicates the trans-mediastinal herniation of left upper lobe of the lung or the protrusion of the lungs past the mediastinum's anatomic boundaries.

-The bronchiectatic changes include an unusually enlarged and thickened airway with an uneven wall, lack of tapering and visibility of the airway in the lung's periphery, as observed in this chest radiograph (Figure 2).
+The bronchiectatic changes include an unusually enlarged and thickened airway with an uneven wall, lack of tapering and visibility of the airway in the lung's periphery, as observed in this chest radiograph Figure 2.
 They exhibit the characteristic tram track appearance due to bronchial wall thickening.
-Echocardiogram findings show thickened pericardium, mild pericardial collection and trace tricuspid valve regurgitation.
+Echocardiogram findings show thickened pericardium, mild pericardial collection, and trace tricuspid valve regurgitation.